KatrinKH/KatrinKH/README_EN.md

 ---

 ## About Me
-I graduated with a bachelor's degree from RTU MIREA, majoring in Information Systems and Technologies: Full-Stack Development.
+Graduated with a bachelor's degree from RTU MIREA, majoring in Information Systems and Technologies: Full-Stack Development.
 Starting September 2026, I will continue my studies in the Master's program at Central University, specializing in Backend Development (a joint track with MAGNIT TECH).

 ### My Projects 🚀